GhufranNaseer/ghufrannaseer.github.io/README.md

 ## 🔮 Future Improvements

-- [ ] Backend API integration for form submission
+- [x] Backend API integration for blog data
-- [ ] Blog section for technical articles and tutorials
+- [x] Blog section for technical articles and tutorials
 - [ ] Project filtering by technology/category
 - [ ] Search functionality for projects and services
 - [ ] Client case studies with detailed metrics